posit-dev/publisher/docs/configuration.md

 #### files

 Project-relative paths of the files to be included in the deployment.
-Wildcards are accepted, using [`.gitignore` syntax](https://git-scm.com/docs/gitignore).
+Uses [`.gitignore` syntax](https://git-scm.com/docs/gitignore) for file include patterns, like wildcards.

 #### has_parameters